Find Affordable College Courses

 The following schools top our list of the Most Popular Liberal Arts / Sciences & Humanities Bachelor's Degree Colleges.

-Our analysis found Thomas Edison State University to be the most popular school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in New Jersey.
-TESU is a medium-sized public school located in the city of Trenton.
+Our 2023 rankings named Thomas Edison State University the most popular school in New Jersey for liberal arts / sciences and humanities students working on their bachelor’s degree.
+TESU is a medium-sized public school located in the small city of Trenton.

 Women make up 56% of the liberal arts / sciences and humanities majors at the school.